vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-inner-loop/index.md

 ---
-title: "Live Update Development with VMware Tanzu Application Platform"
+title: "Inner Loop Development with VMware Tanzu Application Platform"
 description: Local application development is a critical workflow for application developers.
 Getting fast feedback on each code change iteration is an important capability of this workflow.
 This guide will walk you through setting up a local development workflow which will enable live, local updates with each code save.
-date: 2021-12-10
+date: 2022-01-30
-lastmod: 2021-12-10
+lastmod: 2022-01-30
 level1: Building Kubernetes Runtime
 level2: Application Platform on Kubernetes
 tags:
 - Tanzu
 - Tanzu Application Platform
+tanzu:
+  label: tap
 # Author(s)
 team:
 - Tony Vetter